haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 +2 +2 +2 +2
       85,000 100,000 120,000 140,000 165,000
 +4 +4 +5 +5 +5
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 56

  Experience Points
 The experience point cost to gain a level is always based on your total character level, as shown in the Character Advancement table, not your level in a particular class.
 So, if you are a cleric 6/fighter 1, you must gain enough XP to reach 8th level before you can take your second level as a fighter or your seventh level as a cleric.